HaiwangYu/dedx/README.md

   --evaluation-output-dir evaluation
 ```

-This command writes individual band CSV/PNG pairs to `bands/`, overlays all species in `dedx_bands_all.png`, and generates per-species efficiency/purity curves in `evaluation/`.
-Add `--skip-evaluation` to omit the final comparison step or `--evaluation-file` to point at a different ROOT file.
+Every run reports which PID bands are generated vs. reused, writes the individual CSV/PNG outputs to `--band-output-dir`, optionally produces a combined plot, and (unless `--skip-evaluation` is supplied) creates per-species efficiency/purity curves under `--evaluation-output-dir`.
+Provide `--evaluation-file` to compare against a different ROOT file.

 Control how aggressively the models avoid the charge-sign crossover by providing `--momentum-gap MIN MAX` (default `-0.2 0.2`).
 Restrict the signed momentum used for the fits via `--analysis-momentum-range MIN MAX` (default `-0.3 0.3`) and cap the number of selected events with `--max-events N` (default `0`, meaning all events).
 Use `--no-progress` to disable the CLI progress bar.